betaflight/betaflight.com/docs/wiki/configurator/firmware-flasher-tab.md

 :::info

-If your board pheriperals are not recognized after flashing, please help us add the required configuration details.
+If your board peripherals are not recognized after flashing, please help us add the required configuration details.
 Some boards have inadequate file definitions, or the manufacturer has changed something on the board.

 <br/>
 Reach out to us on our [Discord server](https://discord.betaflight.com/invite) or create an issue in the Betaflight unified targets repo.